 I mentioned Friday that we had a very busy week last week.
 One of the projects I did was painting our front door black.
 But….I also spray painted ALL of our shutters black too!

 It’s something I have been wanting to do for a very, very long time.
 But I had to enlist hubby’s help in dragging our humongous ladder and removing the shutters first.
-Since we were getting our roof replaced last week too, I knew I could convince him now would be a fabulous time to help his wifey.
+Since we were getting our roof replaced last week too, I knew I could convince him now would be a fabulous time to help me.
 I’m the lover of projects in this house.
 Hubs just goes along, thankfully, when I need help.

 So, here is the lovely before picture.
 We bought our house in 2005.
 The previous owners had painted a LOT of everything a beige / tan.
 The roof is (was) brown too.
 The deck was painted a beige color.
 I didn’t mind it but always had a bigger plan.

 I had looked into replacing the shutters first.
 But new vinyl shutters were going to run between $35 – $42 per window!
 For our house, it would have cost $343.00, which was not in my budget.

 I hightailed it to Home Depot and bought 9 cans of this awesome spray paint for just $3.87 per can.
 Rust-Oleum Painter’s Touch 2X in semi-gloss.
 It has primer + paint!
 Bonus!
 I ended up only using 6 cans for a total of $23.22!